vishnukumarkvs/notes/Ostree.md

 sudo chroot /mnt/newroot /bin/bash
 ```

-- You need to be sudo to
+- You need to be sudo to run chroot
+- new root must contain al necessary  files to run the program in it
+- essent